Have an active S.A.D.D. Chapter at your high school.

 To Get Your Points:

-- Tell us about the activity you completed: Describe the activity that was completed including the date of completion and any people pictured in the photo.
+Upload your photos/video and a brief description of the activity (including the date of completion and any people pictured in the photo).

 Share photos and video to school social media sites